Soul And / Or Related Artists

 The group additionally worked as in-house backing vocalists for the Chess artists Ramsey Lewis, Etta James, The Dells and Fontella Bass.

-Minnie recorded under the name Andrea Davis prior to joining the group Rotary Connection.
+Minnie recorded under the name of Andrea Davis prior to joining the group Rotary Connection (Minnie met her mentor, producer Billy Davis, whose name influenced her choice of pseudonym).

-She remained with this black psychedelic group between 1967 and 1970, before embarking on a solo career.
+She remained with this Rotary Connection between 1967 and 1971, before embarking on a solo career.

 In 1973, Minnie began working with Wonderlove, Stevie Wonder's backing group.